LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 <img src="FlowGraphCOPY13.png" width="500"/>

-As above, thie first steps are to clear spaces in memory to store the result (in register 3) and storethe values of intermediate calculations (in register 4).
+As above, thie first steps are to clear spaces in memory to store the result (in register 3) and store the values of intermediate calculations (in register 4).
 Steps 3, 4 and 5 cycle through the subtraction of values from register 1 and the addition of each value to both registers 3 and 4.
 Moving to register 3 is the goal but the movement to register 4 is to store the original value of register 1.
 When register 1 is empty, the program then alternates between steps 6 and 7 to move the values in register 4 back to register 1, leaving the value that was copied in its original location.